rnrathod16/DevIncept_Project/README.md

 Web Training Project containing all the Portfolio of Participant :seedling:

 ## Steps :hourglass:
--  Clone this Repository https://github.com/rnrathod16/DevIncept_Project.git  :wind_chime:
+-  Fork this Repository and Clone it in your local machine :wind_chime:
--  Create a folder and put your portfolio inside :balloon:
+-  Create a folder in Cloned Repository and put your portfolio inside :balloon:
 -  Link your portfolio with main file ( index.html ) :palm_tree:

 ## Site Link :wink: